-Moreover, you’ll likely find that short term investments are often less liquid, meaning that you won’t be able to cash the investment out until its respective term has been reached.
+Moreover, you’ll likely find that short term investments are often more liquid than long term investments, and they are designed to provide a safe place to keep your excess cash.
 Nevertheless, if you are thinking about making some short term investments, but not too sure how things quite work — be sure to read our in-depth guide.

 We cover everything that you need to know, such as what short term investments actually are, whether or not they fit into your wider investment goals, and how they compare with longer-term investments.